Raw Kidney Beans

 As few as 4 or 5 kidney beans can bring on symptoms within 1 to 3 hours.
 Symptoms include extreme nausea, vomiting, diarrhea, and abdominal pain.
 Some persons have been hospitalized, but recovery usually occurs about 3 - 4 hours after symptoms appear.

 Lectins are inactivated with cooking so fully cooked or canned kidney beans are safe to eat.
 Undercooking may actually increase lectin activity and increase the hazard.
 This could be a problem when using slow cookers (crock-pots) if time/temperature conditions are not adequate to fully cook the beans.
-Therefore, when kidney beans are called for in slow cooker recipes, make sure you use only fully pre-cooked or canned beans rather than raw beans.
+Therefore, when kidney beans are called for in slow cooker recipes, make sure they become fully tender, or use pre-cooked or canned beans rather than raw beans.